mnelson4/yet-another-related-posts-plugin/readme.txt

 = 4.0 =
 * New thumbnail template option!
-	* No PHP required -- just visit the settings page
+	* No PHP required---just visit the settings page
 	* Edit your theme's CSS file to modify the styling
 * Auto display settings changes:
 	* Added an "also display in archives" option